Wood stork: Predators and parasites

+In Florida, wood storks may be eaten by some growth stage of invasive snakes such as Burmese pythons, reticulated pythons, Central African rock pythons, Southern African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.

 Flight

 When flying, this bird utilizes two different techniques.
 When it is not sufficiently warm and clear, such as in the late afternoon or on cloudy days, this stork alternates between flapping its wings and gliding for short periods of time.
 When it is warm and clear, this bird glides after it gains an altitude of at least 610 m through continuously flapping its wings.
 It can then glide for distances ranging from 16 to 24 km.
 It does not have to flap its wings during this time because the warm thermals are strong enough to support its weight.
 Because of the energy that is conserved by soaring, this stork usually uses this method to fly to more distant areas.
 It flies with its neck outstretched and its legs and feet trailing behind it.

 When flying to foraging areas, the wood stork averages a speed of about 24.5 km/h.
 In flapping flight it does 34.5 km/h, and about 20 km/h by gliding.